cncf/tag-security/assessments/projects/linkerd/self-assessment.md

   Some of the keys parts of how Linkerd integrates with the cloud native ecosystem include:
   1. Kubernetes Native: Linkered is designed primarily for Kubernetes enchacing its networking capabilities.
   2. CNCF Project: As a part of the Cloud Native Computing Foundation, it aligns with their principles and practices which include Minimum viable Governance, Flexible Governance model, Project Mangement by Mainterners, Neutrality and Open SOurce Community Health.

-## Security issue resolution

-As outlined by Linkerd's [Security Policy](https://github.com/linkerd/linkerd2/blob/main/SECURITY.md), security problems are reported to the Security Alert Team for Linkerd by email to determine severity.
-It is unclear whether this team are maintainers that are obligated to address these issues or if they have any financial affiliations with Linkerd.
-There is no distinction made between external and internal issues, suggesting that all issues should pass through this communication channel.
-All confirmations, notifications, and security patches seem to to happen after the email chain between the Security Alert team and the reporter.

-Non-severe issues are filed as GitHub issues, while critical issues receive immediate attention.
-It is unclear who is tasked with addressing these issues, both non-severe and severe, presumably the Security Alert Team.
-The distinction between severe and non severe issues is not clearly defined, but to be decided by the Security Alert team.

-Fixes are propagated to the stable branches as fast as possible, except in cases where multiple issues are found at once.
-Critical issuses that have ben corrected are announced as a security advisory on Github and to cncf-linkerd-annouce mailing lists, containing a pointer to the fix.

 ## Appendix